BOARD OF DIRECTORS

-Krista is the current vice-president and co-founder of the Heritage Chilliwack Society.
+Krista is the current president and co-founder of the Heritage Chilliwack Society.

 Her passion for local history started early in life as a summer intern at the White Rock Museum and Archives.
 After high school, Krista went on to pursue a Diploma in Applied Museum Studies in Ottawa, Ontario.
 This educational experience offered her the chance to work in organizations large and small including the National Gallery of Canada, The Ottawa Art Gallery, The Museum of Civilization, and the Reynolds Alberta Museum in Wetaskiwin, Alberta.
 After moving to Chilliwack in 2001, Krista became involved in local heritage advocacy projects and has enjoyed learning about Chilliwack's rich history.